vinarmelin/icefinder/README.md

 The results generated were identical to the test provided by the authors.
 Despite this, optimal outcomes are not guaranteed.

+## Docker availability

+I've generated a Docker image with the content of this repository.
+It is available at: https://hub.docker.com/repository/docker/rpalcab/iceberg2/general

 ## Welcome to use ICEfinder local version

 > [!Tip]